ReviewMyContract.aiReview My Contract

 "THE EXCLUSIVE REMEDY FOR A BREACH OF WARRANTY UNDER THIS AGREEMENT SHALL BE REPAIR OR REPLACEMENT OF THE DEFECTIVE PRODUCT.
 IN NO EVENT SHALL SELLER BE LIABLE FOR INCIDENTAL OR CONSEQUENTIAL DAMAGES FOR ANY BREACH OF WARRANTY.
 THE PARTIES AGREE THAT THIS LIMITATION OF REMEDIES IS INDEPENDENT OF ANY OTHER PROVISION OF THIS AGREEMENT AND THAT THE FAILURE OF THIS REMEDY DOES NOT AFFECT THE CONSEQUENTIAL DAMAGES EXCLUSION."

-When a contract involves the sale of goods, the Uniform Commercial Code (UCC) Article 2 governs — and UCC § 2-719 provides specific rules for limiting remedies and excluding consequential damages.
-Understanding these rules matters because they can both validate and invalidate limitation provisions depending on the circumstances.
+When a contract involves the sale of goods, the Uniform Commercial Code (UCC) Article 2 governs — and UCC § 2-719 provides specific rules for limiting remedies and excluding consequential damages that create both protections and traps for unwary parties.

 UCC § 2-719: The Basic Framework.
 Section 2-719 permits parties to limit or alter remedies, including the remedy of damages, but imposes two critical constraints.
 First, under § 2-719(2), a limitation of remedy clause fails its "essential purpose" if circumstances cause it to fail — in which case the UCC's standard remedies apply as a fallback.
 Second, under § 2-719(3), consequential damages may be excluded unless the exclusion is unconscionable.
-The statute specifically states that exclusion of consequential damages for personal injury in consumer goods sales is prima facie unconscionable, and exclusion in commercial settings may also be unconscionable depending on the circumstances.
+The statute specifically states that exclusion of consequential damages for personal injury in consumer goods sales is prima facie unconscionable.

-The clause quoted above attempts to address this split directly with the language: "The parties agree that this limitation of remedies is independent of any other provision of this Agreement and that the failure of this remedy does not affect the consequential damages exclusion."
-This "independence" language is litigated frequently.
-Some courts enforce it; others reject it as unconscionable, particularly when the buyer is left with no meaningful remedy.
+The Independence Language Problem.
+The clause quoted above includes: "The parties agree that this limitation of remedies is independent of any other provision of this Agreement and that the failure of this remedy does not affect the consequential damages exclusion."
+This language is an attempt to sever the consequential damages exclusion from the limited remedy, preventing a "failure of essential purpose" ruling from reinstating consequential damage recovery.
+Courts are split on whether this independence language survives when the buyer is left with no meaningful remedy.
+The majority approach holds that if the limited remedy has completely failed and left the buyer remediless, allowing the consequential damages exclusion to stand independently is itself unconscionable.

 Consumer Goods: The Personal Injury Bar.
 For consumer goods — products purchased for personal, family, or household use — UCC § 2-719(3) provides that exclusion of consequential damages for personal injury is "prima facie unconscionable."
 This means the burden shifts to the seller to show why the exclusion should be enforced.
 In practice, courts almost never enforce personal injury consequential damages exclusions in consumer goods contracts.

 Goods vs. Services: The Hybrid Contract Problem.
 Many modern contracts involve both goods and services — software implementation, product customization, maintained hardware systems.
 Courts apply either the "predominant purpose" test (does the contract primarily concern goods or services?) or a "gravamen" test (what is the nature of the specific claim?).
-Classification matters because UCC § 2-719's limitation-of-remedy rules apply only to goods contracts, not to service contracts governed by common law.
+Classification matters because UCC § 2-719's limitation-of-remedy rules apply only to goods contracts; service contracts are governed by common law.

-Software Licenses.
+Software Licenses: The Unsettled Question.
 Whether software is a "good" subject to Article 2 or a service/license subject to common law remains unsettled in many jurisdictions.
 Courts have gone both ways.
-The practical implication: sellers of software routinely include LOL language that complies with both UCC § 2-719 and common law requirements, covering both possible characterizations.
-The "basis of the bargain" language and conspicuous formatting requirements apply under either regime.
+Sellers of software routinely include LOL language that complies with both UCC § 2-719 and common law requirements, covering both possible characterizations.

 What to Do

-In goods contracts, pay attention to three UCC-specific issues: (1) If the contract limits your remedy to 'repair or replacement,' ensure the clause also specifies a timeframe for repair/replacement and what happens if the remedy fails — or you risk being stuck in an endless repair loop while excluded from consequential damages.
-(2) If the contract excludes consequential damages for goods, note that personal injury exclusions in consumer goods contracts are almost always unenforceable.
-If you are a consumer buyer, the personal injury consequential damages exclusion does not protect the seller.
-(3) For hybrid software/services contracts, watch for double protection language: the LOL clause should be enforceable whether the contract is characterized as a goods or services agreement, but courts may treat the characterization differently for your specific claim.
+In goods contracts, pay attention to three UCC-specific issues: (1) If the contract limits your remedy to 'repair or replacement,' ensure the clause also specifies a timeframe and what happens if the remedy fails — or you risk being stuck in an endless repair loop while excluded from consequential damages.
+(2) If the contract excludes consequential damages for goods, personal injury exclusions in consumer goods contracts are almost always unenforceable.
+(3) For hybrid software/services contracts, watch for double protection language — the LOL clause should be enforceable whether the contract is characterized as goods or services, but courts may treat the characterization differently for your specific claim type.

 08High Importance